kayla-tokash/GravitySimulator/README.md

 None at the moment

-*This current version will follow the largest mass in the universe and slow rotate the camera around it*
+*This current version will follow the largest mass in the universe and slowly rotate the camera around it.*